collinkleest/lit-element-demo/README.md

 ![lit-element](https://dev-to-uploads.s3.amazonaws.com/i/n6kmj4f3s7vf8sagiib3.png)

+Welcome to my first "dev.to" post, in this post I am going to be going through the basics of building a web component with Lit Element.
+I will be creating a project card html element that can be reused to list mutiple projects.
+This is great if you have a personal portfolio with a projects page.

-Youtube Video Tutorial: https://www.youtube.com/watch?v=8gMDhXWMxRg&t=2s
+Youtube Video Tutorial: https://www.youtube.com/watch?v=8gMDhXWMxRg&t=2s Github Repo w/ Code: https://github.com/collinkleest/lit-element-demo/

 ## What is a Web Component and what is Lit Element?
 **Web Component:** a web component is a custom html tag that encapsulates HTML, CSS, and Javascript functionality into a single html tag.
 Web components work across modern browsers and work inside any web framework (e.g. react, vue, or angular).
 Web Components use the shadow document object model (DOM) which allow components to be excluded from global css styling, therefore components have their own styling defined inside the component.